hmrc/sbt-build-jobs/README.md

 ### writeReleaseFile

-Outputs the value of the `version` setting to the file specified by the `releaseFileName` setting
+Outputs the value of the `version` setting to the file specified by the environment variable `VERSION_FILENAME`

-> The releaseFileName can also be set by the env var `RELEASE_FILENAME`

 ### writeIsPublicArtefact

-Outputs the value of the `isPublicArtefact` setting to the file specified by the environment variable `IS_PUBLIC_ARTEFACT_FILENAME`
+Outputs the value of the `isPublicArtefact` setting (see [sbt-setting-keys](https://github.com/hmrc/sbt-setting-keys/) to the file specified by the environment variable `IS_PUBLIC_ARTEFACT_FILENAME`

 ### Sbt 1.x